 Don’t trade on days with high volatility.
 If the markets have been experiencing wide daily swings — as they have been lately — avoid buying and selling ETFs altogether.
 Both the bid-ask spreads and the difference between NAV and market price can widen during volatile market days.
 If you’re adding money or rebalancing your portfolio, just wait until the markets are calmer.

 Use limit orders.
 A limit order is an order to buy or sell an ETF only at a specified price or better.
 Buy setting the exact price at which you’re willing to buy or sell, you can avoid surprises caused by wide spreads or sudden price movements.
 Be aware that your limit order may be only partially filled, or may not be filled at all.

 Don’t use stop-loss orders.
 Some people view stop-loss orders as a form of insurance: if an ETF’s price falls to the level you specify, a sale is triggered automatically and you’re protected for further losses.
 But think about how that would have worked last week.
-Had I placed a stop-loss order to sell XRE if it fell by 10%, that sale would have been triggered on May 6 and I would have liquidated my whole position.
-I’d have been left with a significant loss even after the ETF’s price normalized just minutes later.
+Had you placed a stop-loss order to sell XRE if it fell by 10%, that sale would have been triggered on May 6 and you would have liquidated your whole position, even though the ETF’s price normalized just minutes later.
 The best way for long-term investors to manage their risk is by setting an appropriate asset allocation, not by relying on a panic button.